-Funding available for up to 50% of land management projects in areas of high ecological value
+Funding is available for up to 50% of land management projects in areas of high ecological value

-Reef Catchments is putting the call out to land managers and community groups near areas of high environmental significance, as you may be eligible to have 50% of your project funded.
+Reef Catchments is putting the call out to land managers and community groups near areas of high environmental significance, as you may be eligible to have fifty percent of your project funded.

 Reef Catchments project officer, Tori Marshall, said landholders who were eligible could embark on a range of activities.